-In EUROMOD, the simulated supplements to the child allowance include age-related supplements and social supplements.
+The simulated supplements to the child allowance include a school premium, age-related supplements and social supplements1.
+The back to school-premium is a yearly allowance for children in all schemes.
+The amount depends on the age of the child.
 Age-related supplements are the same for all schemes as well as for orphans and guaranteed family allowance.
 Only for the self-employed scheme there is a difference in that there is no age supplement for the youngest child that gives a right to child benefits nor is there an age supplement for a lone child.
 The social supplements are primarily for children of beneficiaries that receive a replacement income: retirement pension, survival pension, unemployment benefits (full-time and longer than six months in unemployment), and disability benefits.
 There are income conditions that must be met in order to be eligible for social supplements to child benefits.